Baryon Spectrum Analysis using Dirac's Covariant Constraint Dynamics: The relativistic three body problem for baryons

 \qquad Here we will briefly detail how our wavefunctions are used to construct the basis for use with the variational theorem. \ In order to expand Eq. (\ref{duranham}) into a general matrix eigenvalue equation, we define

-Since the basis we will choose for the baryons is not orthogonal, $B$ is not the usual Kronecker delta. \ Using the method of Lagrange multipliers (subject to the constraint $\langle \Psi |\Psi \rangle =1)$ gives that
+Since the basis we will choose for the baryons is not orthogonal, $B$ is not the usual Kronecker delta. \ Using the method of Lagrange multipliers we arrive at the eigenvalue equation in matrix form (where $\mathbb{H}$ and $\mathbb{B}$ are matrices, $\mathbf{c}$ is a vector and $E$ our scalar eigenvalue)